Doge's Palace: 19th-century imitations

 The Montauk Club in Park Slope, Brooklyn (1889) imitates elements of the palace's architecture, although the architect is usually said to have been inspired by another Venetian Gothic palace, the Ca' d'Oro.

-The elaborate arched facade of the 1895 building of Congregation Ohabai Shalome in San Francisco is a copy in painted redwood of the Doge's Palace.
+The elaborate arched façade of the Bush Street Temple in San Francisco, built in 1895, is a copy in painted redwood of the Doge's Palace.

 The exterior of the Chicago Athletic Association building (1893) is based on the Doge's Palace.

 20th-century imitations

 The ornate gothic style of the Doge's Palace (and other similar palaces throughout Italy) is replicated in the Hall of Doges at the Davenport Hotel in Spokane, Washington by architect Kirtland Cutter.

-The facade of the building is replicated at the Italy Pavilion in Epcot at the Walt Disney World Resort in Orlando, Florida.
+The façade of the building is replicated at the Italy Pavilion in Epcot at the Walt Disney World Resort in Orlando, Florida.

-Along with other Venetian landmarks, the palace is imitated in The Venetian, Las Vegas and its sister resort The Venetian Macao.
+Along with other Venetian landmarks, the palace is imitated in The Venetian Las Vegas and its sister resort The Venetian Macao.

 21st-century imitations

-The Doge's Palace was recreated and is playable in the 2009 video game, Assassin's Creed II.
+The Doge's Palace was digitally recreated in the 2009 video game, Assassin's Creed II.
 In the game, one of the objectives is to get protagonist Ezio Auditore da Firenze to fly a hang-glider built for him by Leonardo da Vinci into the Palazzo Ducale in order to prevent a Templar plot to kill the current Doge, Giovanni Mocenigo.
 Though he arrives too late to prevent the Doge from being poisoned, he does manage to kill the assassin, Carlo Grimaldi, who was a member of the Council of Ten.